BrokenShell/Fortuna/docs/algorithms.md

 Thus `items[random_index(-len(items))]` uniformly addresses the same elements through their negative spellings.

-This is not accidental permissiveness.
-The two functions preserve different structures beyond the ordinary positive domain.
+The two functions deliberately preserve different structures beyond the ordinary positive domain.
 Zero remains a true singularity for both: neither “an integer below zero” in the bounded interval nor “an index into a sequence of size zero” describes a possible result.

-`random_range` models a different object and follows Python's directed `range` semantics instead of either continuation.
+`random_range` follows Python's directed `range` semantics.

 ## Bounded triangular profiles

-The three retained positional profiles draw two uniform indexes, `left` and `right`, in `[0, size)`:
+The three positional profiles draw two uniform indexes, `left` and `right`, in `[0, size)`:

 - `front_triangular` returns `min(left, right)`.
 - `center_triangular` returns the integer midpoint of the two indexes.
 - `back_triangular` returns `max(left, right)`.

-Their names describe their actual algorithms rather than a visual analogy to a Gaussian or another unrelated distribution.
-They are bounded, integer-only, and have stable Fortuna-owned seeded schedules.
+They are bounded, integer-only algorithms with stable Fortuna-owned seeded schedules.

 The profiles are most useful when a sequence is already ordered by rarity, priority, progression, or some other meaningful axis.